edhowland/NuScheme/README.md

 - Query functions, like _null?, _atom?
   * have a single leading underscore '_' and a trailing question mark '?'
+  * and return boolean true/false and not a continuing world stream
 - deconstructors : like _car, _cdr, _cadr etc
   * have a single leading  underscore '_'
   * takes some item on input like a cons cell, and either just a store or a store and environment as params and returns the internal part